-33 What information do you think a dog broader should provide when applying 33.
-What information do you think a dog breeder should provide when applying for breeder registration or renewal?
-A description of the premises where the dogs are being kept ⋈ A description of the facilities ⋈ Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law. □ Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards □ Other - please specify: 34.
-What do you think local governments should take into account when considering a dog breeder application or renewal? □ Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law
+Questions - All 33.
+What information do you think a dog breeder should provide when applying for breeder registration or renewal? ☐ The number of dogs being kept on the premises ☐ A description of the premises where the dogs are being kept ☐ A description of the facilities ☐ The breed of dogs ☐ Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law. ☐ Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards Other - please specify: DOGSWEST MEMBERS SHOULD BE EXEMPT from the above and should be automatically accepted as they have to comply with comprehensive Regulations and Code of Ethics as set out by Dogswest.
+34. What do you think local governments should take into account when considering a dog breeder application or renewal? ☐ The number of dogs being kept on the premises

-Questions - All The Dog Act allows a dog registration officer from the local government, with the consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
+Questions - All □ The breed of dogs □ Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law □ Other - please specify: DOGSWEST MEMBERS SHOULD BE EXEMPT from the above and should be automatically accepted as they have to comply with comprehensive Regulations and Code of Ethics.
+The Dog Act allows a dog registration officer from the local government, with the consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
 It is a condition of dog registration that a dog must be effectively confined to the premises in which it is kept.
-35. Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal? ☒ Yes ☐ No ☐ Unsure 36.
-In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal? ☑ Where the dog breeder owns more than a certain number of dogs, or owns a kennel establishment If yes, how many?3 ☐ No ☐ Unsure
+35. Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal? ☐ Yes ☐ No ☐ Unsure 36.
+In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal? □ Where the dog breeder owns more than a certain number of dogs, or owns a kennel establishment If yes, how many? □ No ☑ Unsure